missionpinball/mpf-docs/hardware/multimorphic/leds.rst

 Starting with PD-LED v2 you can use the PD-LED to drive serial LEDs.
 To enable a serial LEDs you need to configure your PD-LED board in your ``p_roc`` section.
-Assuming your PD-LED has the ID 4 you can use the following config to enable all serial LEDs and and define a few:
+Assuming your PD-LED has the address 4 you can use the following config to enable all serial LEDs and and define a few:

 .. code-block:: mpf-config